Quilt Museum and Gallery

-The Quilters' Guild Museum Collection, which opened in St Anthony's Hall, York on 7 June 2008, was Britain's first museum dedicated to the history of British quilt making and textile arts.
-The museum was founded and operated by The Quilters' Guild of the British Isles.
-The Guild was formed in 1979 and is the national organisation representing quilt makers throughout the country.
-Traditional and contemporary work is of equal importance within the Guild, and membership is open to anyone who works in patchwork, appliqué, and quilting, or has an interest in quilts.
+The Quilters' Guild Museum Collection, which opened in St Anthony's Hall, York, on 7 June 2008 but closed on 31 October 2015, was Britain's first museum dedicated to the history of British quilt making and textile arts.
+The museum was founded and operated by the Quilters' Guild of the British Isles.
+The guild was formed in 1979 and is the national organisation representing quilt makers throughout the country.
+Traditional and contemporary work is of equal importance within the guild, and membership is open to anyone who works in patchwork, appliqué and quilting or has an interest in quilts.

-The Quilt Museum Gallery closed on 31 October 2015 but the Collection can be viewed on specific days free of charge.
-Details can be found on the Museum Collection website.